Girls Like That (Don't Go For Guys Like Us)

-"Girls Like That (Don't Go For Guys Like Us)" is the first single from Loverama, the fifth album by Custard.
+"Girls Like That (Don't Go for Guys Like Us)" is the first single from Loverama, the fifth album by Custard.
 It reached #52 on the Australian ARIA singles chart, and spent 24 weeks in the top 100.
 The song was placed #3 in the 1998 Hottest 100.

 The Andrew Lancaster and David McCormack directed music video won the ARIA Award for Best Video at the ARIA Music Awards of 1999.

+McCormack later said, "We were going around in circles.
+'Girls Like That' is as far as you can take the ironic love song; you just can't go any further than that."